 - How does care work?
 Relevant information regarding mental health conditions, care procedures, first aid, etc.

 - Do only women care?
-Gender issues in care work and information regarding sexual harassment or violence against women.
+Gender issues in care work and important information regarding fighting sexual harassment or violence against women.

-During the offline community meetings in Romania, the project will foster solidarity networks and use the skills gained during the webinars to plan further local actions in both countries.
+During the online and offline community meetings, the project will foster solidarity networks and use the skills gained through the online tools to exchange ideas and plan further local actions in Romania, Slovakia and Austria.